top of page

 One thing I know for sure is that Excel has been a faithful companion on my career journey.

-Before I show you what I love and hate about Excel visualisation I’d like t share how that sliding doors moment has shaped my career journey and why I left my comfortable and rewarding job to create more opportunities for small business to inject data skills into their workforce.
+Before I show you what I love and hate about Excel visualisation, I’d like to share how that sliding doors moment has shaped my career journey.
+And why I left my comfortable and rewarding job to create more opportunities for small business to inject data skills into their workforce.

 Dad sold computers.
 His productivity was hard to comprehend.
 Mum made clothes.
-Her productivity was easy to comprehend.
+Her productivity was easy to understand.

 I wouldn't say I was an anxious child, but there was one thing that I spent a lot of time worrying about: what I would do, day in, day out, all day long to earn a decent living.